 Credit Risk - Financial instruments that potentially subject the Company to concentration of credit risk consisted primarily of cash and cash equivalents and accounts receivable from trade customers.
-The Company maintains its deposits of cash and cash equivalents at two domestic and four international financial institutions.
+The Company maintains its deposits of cash and cash equivalents at three domestic and four international financial institutions.
 The Company is exposed to credit risk in the event of default by a financial institution to the extent that cash and cash equivalents are in excess of the amount insured by the Federal Deposit Insurance Corporation ("FDIC") and other local country government agencies.
 The Company generally places its cash and cash equivalents with high-credit quality financial institutions.
 To date, the Company has not experienced any losses on its cash and cash equivalents.
-As of December 31, 2022, the Company had \$9.5 million and \$6,000 on hand with each domestic financial institution for which only \$250,000 is insured under FDIC limits.
+As of December 31, 2023, the Company had approximately \$5.1 million, \$40,000, and \$8,000 deposited with the Company's three domestic financial institutions for which \$250,000 is insured per institution under FDIC limits.

-Concentration of Accounts Receivable and Contract Asset - At December 31, 2022, two customers accounted for 23% and 17%, respectively, of the Company's total accounts receivable.
-At December 31, 2021, one customer accounted for 65%, of the Company's total accounts receivable.
+Concentration of Accounts Receivable and Contract Assets - At December 31, 2023, two customers accounted for 24% and 10% of the Company's total accounts receivable.
+At December 31, 2022, two customers accounted for 23% and 17% of the Company's total accounts receivable.

-Concentration of Revenues - For the year ended December 31, 2022, two customers accounted for 30% and 10%, respectively, of the Company's revenues.
+Concentration of Revenues - For the year ended December 31, 2023, two customers accounted for 25% and 9%, respectively, of the Company's revenues.
+For the year ended December 31, 2022, two customers accounted for 30% and 10%, respectively, of the Company's revenues.
 For the year ended December 31, 2021, two customers accounted for 28% and 14%, respectively, of the Company's revenues.
-For the year ended December 31, 2020, two customers accounted for 18% and 15%, respectively, of the Company's revenues.